Role: Asylum Lawyer

 Without access to legal assistance, asylum seekers often do not know their rights or understand the process and the criteria applied when their asylum applications are assessed.
 They are therefore significantly disadvantaged when they attend their asylum interview and often suffer problems and delays in the processing of their asylum applications.
 This absence of legal information and legal assistance puts human rights at risk and undermines the rule of law.

 European Lawyers in Lesvos (“ELIL”) is a charity registered in Germany and Greece.
 It was founded by the Council of Bars and Law Societies of Europe (CCBE) and the German Bar Association (DAV) in 2016.
-These organisations represent the bars and law societies of 45 European member, associate and observer countries, and through them more than 1 million European lawyers
+These organisations represent the bars and law societies of 45 European member, associate and observer countries, and through them more than 1 million European lawyers.
+ELIL is now also supported by the Conseil national des barreaux (CNB).

 Our team of Greek asylum lawyers and volunteer European asylum lawyers provide free, independent legal assistance to asylum seekers on Lesvos.